Vapok/AdventureBackpacks/README.md

 ## Features of Backpacks
 * Each Backpack Biome can be fully configured for progression.
+  * Configure Sizing
+    * Each Quality Level of Backpack can have a different inventory grid size.
+Simply adjust the width and height in configuration for each quality level.
   * Configure Recipes
     * Default Recipes can be found in the configuration.
   * Configure Drops